Robust Adversarial Learning via Sparsifying Front Ends: Sparsity Based Defense

 We now consider a system comprised of the classifier $g(\cdot)$ and two external participants: the adversary and the defense, depicted in Fig. \ref{fig:main_block}. \begin{enumerate}[label=\arabic*.,leftmargin=18pt, itemsep=3pt] \item The adversary corrupts the input $\bx$ by adding a perturbation $\be$, with the goal of causing misclassification:

-We are interested in perturbations that are visually imperceptible, hence we impose an $\ell_\infty$-constraint on the adversary.

-\item The defense preprocesses the perturbed data via a function $f: \mathbb{R^N} \to \mathbb{R^N}$, with the goal of minimizing the adversarial impact $\Delta$. \end{enumerate} This setup can be easily extended to multiclass classification as we show in Section \ref{sec:multiclass}.
+We are interested in perturbations that are visually imperceptible, hence we impose an $\ell_\infty$-constraint on the adversary. \item The defense preprocesses the perturbed data via a function $f: \mathbb{R^N} \to \mathbb{R^N}$, with the goal of minimizing the adversarial impact $\Delta$. \end{enumerate} We consider two threat models: a semi-white box scenario where the perturbation is designed based on knowledge of the classifier alone, and a white box scenario where the adversary has complete knowledge of both the defense and classifier.
+This setup can be easily extended to multiclass classification as we show in Section V-E. For multiple classes, the goal of the adversary is to cause untargeted misclassification, i.e.\ shift the output of the classifier to \textit{any} incorrect class.